Buyer’s or Seller’s Market?

 Year after year, people continuously choose to migrate to Washington, D.C., which directly impacts the demand for housing and, as a result, its real estate market.
 There are a number of reasons why newcomers are drawn to the area and why residents stay, keeping housing supply short.
 Let’s take a look:

-Retirees also find a home in Washington, D.C., which ranks 12th when compared to the nation’s 100 largest metropolitan areas.
+Retirees also find a home in Washington, D.C., which when compared to the nation’s 100 largest metropolitan areas.
 Why did this year’s ranking drop?
 Because of the city’s short supply of listings, the increased housing cost nudged it out of the top ten.
 However, other factors, such as the city’s happiness index, healthcare quality, and desirability, keep our capital city near the top of the list.

 Expect the seller’s market in the nation’s capital to reflect the continued demand for these pristine amenities.
 Washington, D.C. is an extraordinary location with unique opportunities, and buyers know it.
 No matter what walk of life you’re in, 2020 is a new year filled with new possibilities, and Washington, D.C. real estate is an incredible place to experience it.
-If you’d like to find out more information on Washington, D.C. luxury real estate, please contact me today.
+If you’d like to find out more information on Washington, D.C. luxury real estate, today.